Artemis6425/GameShuffler/README.md

 ## Known issues

 - Undoing causes a `KeyError` in the terminal.
 As far as I can tell, this is purely visual.
-Most undoing works as intended.
+Undoing works as intended.
-    - However, when undoing the 2nd to last instance, the script bascially crashes.
-Just don't fail until its fixed 4Head
+    - When undoing the 2nd to last instance, the script outputs an *even bigger* `KeyError`.
+This is still purely visual.
-- Undoing also immediately switches your instance.
-Could be a "feature" but it's a side effect.

 ## Future ideas